Moravian Book Shop: Features

-The Moravian Book Shop features a book section that includes indie best sellers, trade books, and select books highlighting the history of Moravians, Bethlehem, Bethlehem Steel, the Lehigh Valley and Pennsylvania.
+Moravian Book Shop features a book section that includes indie best sellers, trade books, and select books highlighting the history of Moravian Church, Bethlehem, Pennsylvania, Bethlehem Steel, the Lehigh Valley, and Pennsylvania.
 In addition, the Moravian Book Shop sells and buys back student textbooks.
 The Book Shop also stocks Moravian College apparel and gift items, reference books, stationery and art supplies, greeting cards, candy, and health and beauty aids.
 In addition, the inventory also includes traditional Moravian- and Bethlehem-themed gifts and College faculty- and alumni-authored books.
 The store also hosts weekly reading and discussion groups and monthly events with authors.

 Moravian Stars

 The store specializes in the sale of hundreds of Moravian Stars, also called Advent Stars, which were first produced in 19th-century Germany.
 The 26-point stars are produced in many styles and fabricated in various materials.
-These will continue to be produced with the change of ownership.
+These have continued to be produced with the change of ownership.